misingnoglic/misingnoglic.github.io/_posts/2017-11-20-python-for-java-programmers-p2.markdown

 # If Statements

-The wording of `if` statements is mostly the same as Java.
-The only difference is that `else if` is spelled `elif` in order to have its own keyword.
-The only difference is the structure.
+The wording of `if` statements is mostly the same as Java, the only difference is that `else if` is spelled `elif` in order to have its own keyword.
+In terms of structure, there are no parentheses needed around the keywords, cleaning them up.
+Additionally, all the code for each block is just indented under the statement.
 Look for example at this code, which assigns a ticket price based on how fast you're going:

 {% highlight python %}
 speed = 50